Scope

 Labelling requirements of POMs supplied under exemptions

-In most cases the pack to be supplied under an exemption will need to be labelled to reflect the dose exactly as stated in the PGD or, for exemptions a locally developed supporting protocol or SOP, in the same way as if it were being dispensed against a prescription.
-In practice the medicine will usually require over-labelling by a licensed unit leaving a space for the individual’s name, date of supply, address of the service and, if applicable, any variable dosing or course length details to be added at the time of supply.
+In practice the medicine will usually require over-labelling by a licensed unit leaving a space for the individual’s name, date of supply, address of the service and, if applicable, any variable dosing or course length details, to be added at the time of supply.

-In these exceptional cases, and as long as the directions supplied with the medication are the same as those stated in the PGD or supporting protocol or SOP, it is acceptable for the healthcare professional operating under the exemption to attach a label with no dosage instructions to the product at the time of supply (see also Considerations when labelling contraceptives below).
+If the directions supplied with the medication are the same as those stated in the PGD or exemptions protocol, it is acceptable for the healthcare professional operating under the exemption to attach a label with no dosage instructions to the product at the time of supply.
 This label must include the individual’s name, the date supplied and the address of the supplying clinic.
-The individual needs to be fully counselled on the dosage instructions at the time of supply and must be shown where these instructions are located for reference.
-The supplying healthcare professional should ensure the label does not obscure other information on the POM pack.

 The issuing healthcare professional will also need to ensure the recipient is made aware that the packaging instructions/PIL are different from those on the label and ensure they are aware of the correct dosage regime to follow.